Upper Arm Lift Mobile, AL

 More information about Upper Arm Lift – by Dr. Randy Proffitt

-Over the last few years Brachioplasty, or arm lift, has become a popular procedure.
+Over the last few years, Brachioplasty, or arm lift, has become a popular procedure.
 With the advent of gastric bypass procedures, plastic surgeons are seeing more and more of these patients with loose skin underneath their upper arms.
 In certain circles this is commonly referred to as bat wings.
 Most patients are very self-conscious about wearing short sleeves because of this condition.
-After weight loss on many patient’s list of priorities for skin reduction procedures, Brachioplasty is second only to breast and abdomen procedures.
+After weight loss, Brachioplasty is second only to breast and abdomen procedures on many patients’ lists of priorities for skin reduction procedures.

 The procedure is fairly simple.
-It involves removal of skin and fat of the upper arm.
-This is done through and incision on the anterior or inside of the upper arm extending from the armpit out to the elbow.
-The scar is put in this area so that when the patient has their arms at their side it is not obviously visible.
+It involves the removal of skin and fat from the upper arm.
+This is done through an incision on the anterior or inside of the upper arm extending from the armpit to the elbow.
+The scar is put in this area so that when the patient has their arms at their side, it is not visible.

 Arm Lift

-The surgery is generally done under general anesthesia and takes less than 1 hour to perform.
-Once the incision is made, dissection is taken down to the muscle of the upper arm then elevation of the skin and fat around towards the back of the arm is done and then the excess skin and fat is pulled to the front and excised.
-These two layers are then sewn back in place with absorbable stitches.
-There are no stitches or drains that have to be removed later.
-The patient’s arm is then wrapped with gauze and an ace wrap.
-In the postoperative period, I like for the patient to wear a compression garment around the upper arm area for 3 weeks.
-After 2-3 days the patient can remove the dressings and the ace wrap and then wash over the incisions with soap and water as needed.
-After which the patient should replace the ace wrap and wear it 24 hours a day for those 3 weeks.
-The scars do tend to be red a little bit longer in the arm than some other areas but do fade with time.
+In the postoperative period, I like the patient to wear a compression garment around the upper arm area for three weeks.
+After 2-3 days, the patient can remove the dressings and the ace wrap and wash over the incisions with soap and water as needed.
+After this, the patient should replace the ace wrap and wear it 24 hours daily for those three weeks.
+The scars tend to be red a little longer on the arm than in some other areas but fade with time.

 How Much Does Upper Arm Lift Cost?

-The total cost of a upper arm lift is determined based on factors like your medical examinations, surgeon’s fees, hospital charges, post-surgery garments, and anesthesia.
-The exact techniques used will also impact cost, as will the total time needed to perform the surgery.
+The total cost of an upper arm lift is determined based on factors like medical examinations, surgeon’s fees, hospital charges, post-surgery garments, and anesthesia.
+The exact techniques and the total time needed to perform the surgery will also impact the cost.

 Schedule a Consultation